MultiCraft/repixture/mods/rp_mobs/API.md

 Handles node damage for the mob if the entity field `_get_node_damage` is `true`.
-Node damage is taken in nodes with a non-zero `damage_per_second`.
+Node damage is taken when the mob is inside any node with a non-zero `damage_per_second`.

-In the current implementation, only the mob position is checked, other nodes are ignored.
-This behavior may change in the future.

-Checks if the mob is standing in a damaging node and if yes, damage it.
-Otherwise, no damage will be taken.
+Negative damage heals the mob.

+See `rp_mobs.init_node_damage` for details on how the mod determines when the mob is inside such a node.

 Must be called in the `on_step` function in every step.
 `dtime` is the `dtime` argument of `on_step`.